Net metering

 Update: Effective July 1, 2022, the Government of Ontario introduced amendments to remove consumer-facing barriers, including up-front costs.
 The recent changes allow homeowners and small businesses to benefit from third-party arrangements such as leasing, renting, financing and Power Purchase Agreements (PPAs) to participate in net metering while not owning or operating the renewable generation facilities.

-You can apply for the Net Metering program if you’re a Toronto Hydro customer and meet the conditions outlined in this section.
+You can apply for the Net Metering Program if you’re a Toronto Hydro customer and meet the conditions outlined in this section.

 • You generate electricity primarily for your own use